Last Updated on June 2, 2021 by Sophie

 There are lots of kinds of Calathea, but while the majority are known for their stunning foliage and rarely bloom indoors (and, if they do bloom, the flowers are nothing of note), one particular Calathea type is prized for its breathtaking blooms.

-The Calathea crocata is often nicknamed the ‘Eternal Flame Plant’ thanks to the fact that its bright orange. blooms resemble a flame!
+The Calathea crocata is often nicknamed the ‘Eternal Flame Plant’ thanks to the fact that its bright orange blooms resemble a flame and flower a little above the rest of the leaves, giving the appearance of fire rising out of the leaves!
 This Calathea is particularly noted to be an easy care plant and is one of the best beginner Calathea plants.

 Enjoyed reading about the best Calathea varieties?
 Pin this article now, read it again later: